 Twelve days.
 That is all it takes to walk a complete loop around one of the highest mountain massifs on earth, crossing a 5,416-metre pass and dropping into a landscape that looks nothing like where you started.
 Most trekkers call it the most varied trek they have ever done.

-Your journey begins and ends in Kathmandu, but the trail starts beyond Pokhara, at Besisahar, the gateway town to the Marsyangdi valley.
+Your journey begins and ends in Kathmandu, but the trail starts at Besisahar, the gateway town to the Marsyangdi valley, reached directly by road from Kathmandu.
 From here, the route climbs steadily through terraced hillsides and Gurung villages, past waterfalls and suspension bridges, through Chame (2,670m) and onward into the high dry valley around Manang (3,540m).
 You spend a rest day in Manang to acclimatise before the big push to Thorong La.
 The pass day begins in darkness, climbing from Thorong Phedi (4,450m) or High Camp (4,850m) to the prayer-flag-draped summit at 5,416 metres.
 The descent to Muktinath drops nearly 1,600 metres in a single day.
 From Muktinath, the trail follows the Kali Gandaki valley through Jomsom and Marpha, past apple orchards and the yawning depth of the world’s deepest gorge.
 You return to Pokhara by vehicle and then back to Kathmandu.

 One acclimatisation day is built into the itinerary at Manang, because rushing altitude is dangerous and we will never compromise your safety for schedule.
 This rest day is not wasted.
 You can hike to Gangapurna Lake, visit the ancient Braga Monastery, or simply sit on a rooftop terrace with a cup of hot lemon and watch Gangapurna Glacier calve ice into the valley below.